MSUSEL/msusel-snort-network-quality/README.md

   6. Start Snort
       * Terminal window 1:
         * `sudo snort -c /usr/local/etc/snort/snort.lua -R /usr/local/etc/snort/local.rules -i lo -A alert_fast -k none`
-          * “-A alert_fast” tells Snort to direct the alerts to alert_fast.txt.
+          * `-A alert_fast` tells Snort to direct the alerts to 'alert_fast.txt.'
-          * “-c /usr/local/etc/snort/snort.lua” specifies the Snort configuration.
+          * `-c /usr/local/etc/snort/snort.lua` specifies the location of the Snort configuration.
-          * “-i lo” specifies the interface that Snort should listen on for traffic.
+          * `-i lo` specifies the interface that Snort will listen on for traffic.
-          * “-R /usr/local/etc/snort/local.rules” specifies the rule file.
+          * `-R /usr/local/etc/snort/local.rules` specifies the location of the rule file.
-          * “-k none” disables checksum validation of packets.
+          * `-k none` disables checksum validation of packets.
   7. Send Benign File Using Netcat
       * Terminal window 2:
         * `nc -l 4444`
       * Terminal window 3:
         * `nc 127.0.0.1 4444 < file_to_send.txt`
-          * “nc 127.0.0.1 4444” establishes a connection to the local machine (127.0.0.1) on port 4444.
+          * `nc 127.0.0.1 4444` establishes a connection to the local machine (127.0.0.1) on port 4444.
-          * “< file_to_send.txt” uses input redirection (<) to read data from the file named file_to_send.txt and sends through the established connection.
+          * `< file_to_send.txt` uses input redirection (<) to read data from the file named 'file_to_send.txt' and sends through the established connection.
   8. Stop Snort
-     * End Snort by holding the command button and pressing "c" on the keyboard.
+     * End Snort by holding the command button and pressing 'c' on the keyboard.
-     * Check the alert_fast.txt output log.
+     * Check the 'alert_fast.txt' output log.

 ### Running Snort
 * In Test Case One, we ran Snort in the following manner.